Egg cell: Ooplasm

 Ooplasm is like the yolk of the ovum, a cell substance at its center, which contains its nucleus, named the germinal vesicle, and the nucleolus, called the germinal disc.

 The ooplasm consists of the cytoplasm of the ordinary animal cell with its spongioplasm and hyaloplasm, often called the formative yolk; and the nutritive yolk or deutoplasm, made of rounded granules of fatty and albuminoid substances imbedded in the cytoplasm.

 Mammalian ova contain only a tiny amount of the nutritive yolk, for nourishing the embryo in the early stages of its development only.
 In contrast, bird eggs contain enough to supply the chick with nutriment throughout the whole period of incubation.

 Ova development in oviparous animals

 In the oviparous animals (all birds, most fish, amphibians and reptiles), the ova develop protective layers and pass through the oviduct to the outside of the body.
-They are fertilized by male sperm either inside the female body (as in birds), or outside (as in many fish).
+They are fertilized by male sperm either inside the female body (as in birds and reptiles), or outside (as in many fish and amphibians).
 After fertilization, an embryo develops, nourished by nutrients contained in the egg.
 It then hatches from the egg, outside the mother's body.
 See egg for a discussion of eggs of oviparous animals.

 The egg cell's cytoplasm and mitochondria are the sole means the egg can reproduce by mitosis and eventually form a blastocyst after fertilization.